-- 22.1.
+- 26.1.
 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
-However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
-St Nicholas Catholic Primary School recognise that children are capable of abusing their peers.
+However, some incidents and allegations may also link to this safeguarding policy.
+St Nicholas School recognise that children are capable of abusing their peers.
 It will not be passed off as 'banter' or 'part of growing up'.
-The forms of peer on peer abuse are outlined below. - 22.1.1.
-Domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality. - 22.1.2.
-Child Sexual Exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18. - 22.1.3.
-Harmful Sexual Behaviour Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others (For more information, please see Appendix 2). - 22.1.4.
+The forms of peer on peer abuse are outlined below. - 26.1.1.
+Domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality. - 26.1.2.
+Child Sexual Exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18. - 26.1.3.
+Harmful Sexual Behaviour Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others (For more information, please see Appendix 2). - 26.1.4.
 Serious Youth Violence Any offence of most serious violence or weapon enabled crime, where the victim is aged 1-19' i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
-'Youth violence' is defined in the same way, but also includes assault with injury offences.
+'Youth violence' is defined in the same way, but also includes assault with injury offences. - 26.2.
+The term peer-on-peer abuse can refer to all of these definitions and a child may experience one or multiple facets of abuse at any one time.
+Therefore, our response will cut across these definitions and capture the complex web of their experiences. - 26.3.
+There are also different gender issues that can be prevalent when dealing with peer on peer abuse (i.e. girls being sexually touched/assaulted or boys being subjected to initiation/hazing type violence). - 26.4.
+St Nicholas School aims to reduce the likelihood of peer on peer abuse through; - 26.4.1. the established ethos of respect, friendship, courtesy and kindness; - 26.4.2. high expectations of behaviour; - 26.4.3. clear consequences for unacceptable behaviour; - 26.4.4. providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe; - 26.4.5. systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - 26.4.6. robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - 26.5.
+Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
+Therefore, St Nicholas School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.